See below for our gallery of who’s who:

 Could you help or serve in our church in some way, no matter how big or how small?

-If so, then you could get in touch with Nigel, the church wardens, the PCC or any of the people listed here to get involved….
+If so, then you could get in touch with the church wardens, the PCC or any of the people listed here to get involved….
+You could also use our contact page to send a message.

 We’d love to hear from you 🙂